partrita/quarto-marimo/README.md

 # marimo + quarto = :palm_tree: :heart:

-> [!WARNING]
-> The Quarto marimo plugin is under active development.
-Features and documentation are being continuously updated and expanded.

 ## marimo

 marimo is a next generation python notebook that is embeddable anywhere.